statamic/docs/content/collections/docs/forms.md

 ---
 ## Overview

-Statamic forms collect submissions, provide reports and metrics on them on aggregate, and display user submitted data on the [frontend](/frontend).
+Statamic forms collect submissions, provide reports on them on aggregate, and display user submitted data on the [frontend](/frontend).
 The end-to-end solution includes tags, settings, and a dedicated area of the Control Panel.

 ## Your First Form